BorisWilhelms/blog/content/post/azure-functions-dependency-injection.md

 # Extension Config Provider
 As the next and LAST step we need to create an extension config provider, which will be the heart of our dependency injection.
-The provider registeres the `InjectAttribute` and handles the resolving of the requested type.
+The provider registers the `InjectAttribute` and handles the resolving of the requested type.
 It is very important that we bind to `dynamic` otherwise we need to create a binding for each type we want to inject.
 The `Initialize` method will be called on startup, when the runtime discovers the functions.
 Here I use `Microsoft.Extensions.DependencyInjection` but you can use what ever library you like.